crcn/tandem-old/qa.md

 	- [ ] opens tandem if closed
 - [ ] When editing in Tandem
 	- [ ] opens the file most recently edited and replaces content
+- [ ] From tandem
+	- [ ] can meta click elements on stage to open their sources